Jamie Kleinsteuber: Vivo for Healthier Generations Expansion

 Reaching near capacity, Vivo for Healthier Generations (a not-for-profit community recreation centre in NE Calgary) had been advocating for an investment to help the facility expand by adding on to its existing facilities.
 Kleinsteuber joined with Vivo for Healthier Generations, and other community members, to secure provincial funding in the form of a $15 million investment over three years to aid in expanding the facility by 50%.

 Coventry Hills Elementary

 Coventry Hills/Country Hills Village Elementary (now, Northern Lights School) was considered an urgent priority, and Kleinsteuber joined Finance Minister Joe Ceci to announce the funding of four new elementary schools in March 2017.

 Calgary Green Line Funding to North Pointe

-As a strong supporter of public transportation, Kleinsteuber endorsed the Calgary Green Line project by advocating with the Northern Hills Community Association and LRT on the Green Foundation to complete the project all the way to North Pointe.
+As a strong advocate for public transportation, Kleinsteuber supported the Calgary Green Line project by working with the Northern Hills Community Association and the LRT on the Green Foundation to ensure the project extended all the way to North Pointe.

 While the commitment of $1.53-billion by the province was only designated for the first phase of the Green Line, Transportation and Infrastructure Minister Brian Mason did not rule out future funding in order to complete a further 26 kilometres to North Pointe terminal.